MLDA-Robotics/mlda-barn-2025/Observation.md

   - Might not stop fast enough to avoid collision
 - Theta error

+- omega W

+  - Make the lidar and the map misalign
+  - But limit the curvature of the turn
+    - It makes the robot act like an ackermann

 - Constraining the last horizon step

   - Might result in the bending of the mpc plan if it wants to match a certain velocity reference, because going off course will give higher velocity